Street Naming and Numbering

 - commercial properties

 - sub-divisions of existing properties (ie conversion of a house into flats)

 Individuals or businesses are not permitted to choose their own property numbers, building or street names.
 A request must be made to us so the address can be officially allocated and registered.
 However, you can email your suggestions to email@example.com

-When a new street needs naming, the Building Control officer will normally ask the developer for suggestions and then seek the views of the local Parish/Town Council.
+When a new street needs naming, an officer will normally ask the developer for suggestions and then seek the views of the local Parish/Town Council.

 Where the developer declines to suggest names, we will either ask the local Parish/Town Council (where there is one) or carry out research to come up with suitable street names.

 Once a new address has been agreed, we will contact Royal Mail, the emergency services and other interested organisations.
 If no objections are received the owner/developer is notified of the new address.

 This process can take up to 8 weeks

 What You Need to Submit

 Before applying please read our privacy notice at www.northnorthants.gov.uk/privacynotices for details of how your data is used, who we may share it with and why.